The Ren & Stimpy Show: Conception

-According to animator William Wray, John Kricfalusi created the characters Ren and Stimpy in 1978 for "personal amusement" while studying at Sheridan College in Ontario, Canada.
+According to animator Bill Wray, John Kricfalusi created the characters Ren and Stimpy in 1978 for "personal amusement" while studying at Sheridan College.
 He was inspired to create Ren by an Elliott Erwitt photograph, printed on a postcard, called "New York City, 1946", showing a sweatered chihuahua at a woman's feet.
-Stimpy's design was inspired by a Tweety cartoon called A Gruesome Twosome where the cats in the animation had big noses.
+Stimpy's design was inspired by a Tweety cartoon called A Gruesome Twosome, where the cats in the animation had big noses.

-When Nickelodeon approached Kricfalusi, he presented three shows, among them a variety show titled Your Gang or Our Gang with a live action host presenting different cartoons, each cartoon parodying a different genre.
-Ren and Stimpy were pets of one of the children in Your Gang, serving as a parody of the "cat and dog genre".
-The network's vice president of animation production Vanessa Coffey was dissatisfied with the other projects but liked Ren and Stimpy, singling them out for their own series.
-Production of the series' pilot episode began in 1989 after Kricfalusi pitched and sold The Ren & Stimpy Show to Nickelodeon.
-The pilot was produced by Kricfalusi's Los Angeles-based animation company, Spümcø, and screened at film festivals for several months before the show was announced in Nickelodeon's 1991 cartoons line-up.
+Approached by Nickelodeon for ideas for a show, Kricfalusi presented three.
+One was a variety show called Your Gang or Our Gang in which children presented cartoons, each parodying a different genre.
+Ren and Stimpy were pets of one of the presenters, and their cartoons would be in the style of Tom and Jerry.
+Vanessa Coffey, vice president of animation production, was uninterested in the ideas, but liked Ren and Stimpy, singling them out for their own series.

+Production of the pilot began in the summer of 1989, after The Ren & Stimpy Show was successfully pitched to Nickelodeon, and was conducted by Spümcø, Kricfalusi's Los Angeles-based animation company.
+A few months later, after the pilot had been screened at film festivals, it was announced that the show would be one of the channel's first Nicktoons.